mohammad0914/Pursuit-Core-Web-Strings-Lab/README.md

 // => 'jimmY'
 ```

-5. Create a drEvil code block that will take a single number varaible, and log the '<variablbeAmount> dollars',
+5. Create a drEvil code block that will take a single number variable, and log the '<variableAmount> dollars',
 your code block should add '(pinky)' at the end of the amount if it's 1 million.
 For example:

 ```js